t3xastoast/oa_elevator_project/README.md

 1. make elevator
 2. make elevator graceful=1

+I have also uploaded the binaries in case there are unexpected build issues observed (elevator and elevator_graceful)

 "make elevator" means code will be compiled such that user input will be accepted as is, and upon detection of badinput (eg -3, INT_MAX+1, asdf) the program will terminate immediately.
 It will also provide a reason